-In addition, the school commissions the services of a Speech and Language Therapist - Mrs. Maria Mearis who supports our school in identifying the speech and language needs of our children using a range of specialist assessments.
+In addition, the school commissions the services Chatterbugs Speech and Language Therapy who supports our school in identifying the speech and language needs of our children using a range of specialist assessments.
+Following an initial assessment in school, Chatterbugs will provide school and home with a speech and language programme to follow.